gopro2027/ArduinoAirSuspensionController/README.md

 **nano-v1 branch = Arduino Nano** (outdated, no longer maintained)<br>
 **Other branches = current dev work** (Other dev work which you can ignore)<br>
 <br>
-Additionally, the android app code does not have as strict designation and will be kept updated on the main branch however will likely work on the nano (with the exception of new bluetooth commands not supported on the nano) until otherwise stated.

 ### Please [click here to view the comprehensive tutorial](/tutorial/README.md) documentation!<br>
 <br>